muratk3n/thirdwave/en/README.md

 # Tweets

-That's right... and if you also less ziti Crispie, u cld run away from crowds faster.
+That's right... and if you also less ziti, u cld run away from crowds faster.

 "Chris Christie ... issued a mea culpa last week after he was discharged from a COVID-19 hospitalization that included a week in the